Frances Wright and Jeanne Deroin

 Unlike other feminists of the time, such as Mary Wollstonecraft, Wright supported working class organisation.
 She was a prominent supporter of the working men’s associations which sprang up in New York in the late 1820s.

 She wrote plays plays, published editions of her lectures and became the first woman to edit a newspaper in the US, first the Free Enquirer and, later, The Sentinel and Working Man's Advocate.
-A chartist wrote the first biography of Wright, the the Chartist Northern Star advertised all her works.
+A chartist wrote the first biography of Wright, and the Chartist Northern Star advertised all her works.
 She had a child but lost custody when she was divorced from her husband.
 She died aged 57.

 Jeanne Deroin: locked up but never silenced